Parti Aspirasi Rakyat Sarawak: Background and party establishment history

-The party began as the State Reform Party (STAR) in the 1990s founded by Patau Rubis, using a 9-pointed star derived from the state flag as its logo.
+The party began as the State Reform Party (STAR) in the 1996 founded by Patau Rubis after he was expelled from Sarawak National Party for endorsing an independent candidate in 1996 general election.
+It used a 9-pointed star derived from the state flag as its logo.
 The party contested in the 2016 state elections under the STAR logo, failing to win a single seat.

 The State Reform Party's policy will ensure the party always struggle as a significant pressure group on demanding recognition of Sarawak rights together with many other non-governmental organisations (NGOs).
 The Party demands that the Government of Sarawak have to reform the state government system and go out from the available comfort zone.
 As a pro-Sarawakian independence party, it aims to table Sarawak Independence Referendum Ordinance in event it won seat in the Sarawak State Legislative Assembly.

 The party leadership history

 Patau Rubis is the first ASPIRASI president, on that time also known as STAR Party or State Reform Party (before rebranded).
 He died in 2016, after collapsed while presiding the STAR Sarawak's Annual General Meeting (AGM) on 20 March and was replaced by Lina Soo.
 Beside the President Lina Soo, the party AGM later had also elected a new committee including Bulin anak Ribos as chairman on 12 October 2017.
-After the leadership changed to Lina Soo faction, they agreed to rebranding STAR as ASPIRASI including the logo to avoid people confusion with the STAR Sabah organisation in July 28, 2020.
+After the leadership changed to Lina Soo faction, they agreed to rebranding STAR as ASPIRASI including the logo to avoid people confusion with the STAR Sabah organisation on July 28, 2020.